Head to Head: Staffers debate whether using physical disposable cameras or disposable camera apps are better

 Ada Lillie Worthington

-Junior Ada Lillie is ecstatic entering her second year on staff as the assistant head copy editor and a staff writer.
+Senior Ada Lillie is ecstatic entering her final year on staff as the head copy editor.
 When Ada Lillie is not in the J-room, she is practicing with the SME Varsity Lancer Dancers or dancing at her studio, Miller Marley.
 On a quiet day, she loves binging her latest TV show obsession or hanging out with friends and family. »

 Lucy Wolf